I tested positive for COVID-19. What's next?

 How will I take this drug?

-You only need to take the drug 1 time.
-It’s usually given at a hospital, clinic, or infusion center, and the appointment takes about 3 to 4 hours.
+You only need to take the drug one time.
+It’s usually given at a hospital, clinic, or infusion center.
+The appointment will likely take around 2 hours, but may vary.

 Does the infusion hurt?